Q: I'm a freshman and I want to join ASME International in the Spring semester, do I have to pay

 A: Actually, Dynamics is one of the toughest classes you'll take.
 The problems are quite complicated, especially towards the end of the semester.
 Be sure to keep up on the homework and you'll be fine.

 Q: My question isn't on here.
 What should I do??

-A: Contact our Academic Chair, Zachary Kant, who will answer it as best they can and return an answer to you (hopefully) within a day or two.
+A: Contact our Academic Chair, Sydney Wagner, who will answer it as best they can and return an answer to you (hopefully) within a day or two.